Cryental/Cryental/README.md

 I'm trying to commit high quality open source works to GitHub page, and working on open source software is amazing!

-If you enjoy any of the software I am creating, I will be very happy with your donations on my website!
+If you enjoy any of the software I am creating, I will be very happy for your donations on my website!

 ### Knowledge